Guides

 Key Takeaways

-• Some of the most beneficial and commonly found terpenes in cannabis include limonene, caryophyllene, myrcene, linalool, terpinolene, and bisabolol.
+• Some of the most advantageous and common terpenes found in cannabis are limonene, caryophyllene, myrcene, linalool, terpinolene and bisabolol.

 What Are Terpenes in Cannabis?